rajeshdavidbabu/s3-file-concat/README.md

 ***merged*** instead (the last file overrides all the other keys).

 **Important Note:**  *Merging two files of different data-types will result in an error.
-Eg: you cannot merge a file containing a string and a file containing an object.*
+Eg: you cannot merge a text file and a JSON consisting only an array/object.
+That's assumed to be a wrong kind of concatenation/merge.*

-## Requirments
+## Requirements

 - Node version (8.9.1) and above.
 - AWS-SDK.